 Search by Name / Keyword

-Being founded in 1889, this hospital has a 120 year history of serving the local community.
+Founded in 1889, this hospital has long served the local community.
 Their new building was built in 2009.

 Enjoy local dishes made with fresh, seasonal vegetables and a great selection of sake.